ADMP-706949/data-management-tutorial/02_spark_practicalv2.md

 ![An empty blank notebook](fig/cluster-overview.png)

+You can view the details of your Spark application in the Spark History Server UI.
+The Spark web UI is accessible by going to find it at this address "http://192.168.214.131:18080/" (replace the sandbox address with your one), port 18080 is Spark's History Server, where you can see a list of jobs that have been scheduled or run.
+It's likely there isn't any thing interesting here yet because we haven't run any jobs, but you can return to this page later once you have run a script.

+A Spark context object (sc) is the main entry point for Spark functionality.
+A Spark context can be used to create Resilient Distributed Datasets (RDDs) on a cluster.
 The SparkContext object is usually referenced as the variable sc.
 We then run:

 #### Example (do not run it)
 ~~~